princomp/princomp.github.io/source/solutions/oop/inheritance.md

         ```{download="code/projects/Shapes.zip"}
         !include`snippetStart="// Diameter property",snippetEnd="// Rest of the class"` code/projects/Shapes/Shapes/Circle.cs
         ```

+        The `set` is missing because `Diameter` must be at all time be equal to `Radius` times 2.
+There is no point in storing the diamater separately, since this information can be recovered, and since storing it would require to change the value of `Radius` every time it is updated.
         </details>

     #.
 Write an implementation for the `ToString` method of the `Rectangle` class that returns a `string` containing what was returned by the `Shape`'s `ToString` method, the width, length and area of the calling object.
 For example, for a `Rectangle` with width 10 and length 5, it should be of the form "This shape is a rectangle (W: 10, L: 5, Area: 50)".